AsogunJoel/day4_ecommerce/README.md

 - If you find any updated you would want to make feel free to leave comments.
 - Provider is used for state management.
 - Authentication was implemented with firebase api calls, not profile is being created in the back end.
 - No payment method had been added to the project as well.
+- It also supports both light and dart mode.
 - If you're interested in owning the full application or for any inquiries, contact us at [asogunjoel@gmail.com].

 <!-- This is the home screen of the application